jbroadway/docs/docs/2020.1/creator-tools/tutorials/creating-eye-targets.md

 Eye targets are points of interest that characters would naturally focus on when interacting with them on a set.

+Making an eye target is as easy as adding an [[Creator Tools / References / Custom Components / EyeTarget]] component to an object.

-To make an object into an eye target is easy, so let's go one step deeper and create a target that is only active for a second or so whenever the object is grabbed, to simulate taking a short interest in the object while interacting with it, then losing interest once a character has it in their hand.
+Let's go one step deeper and create a target that is only active for one second whenever the object is grabbed, to simulate taking a short interest in the object while first interacting with it, then losing interest once a character has it in their hand.

-> Note: This tutorial assumes you have an existing set open in the Unity editor with a prop already setup.
-If you need a set to work with to follow along, open the scene file **Assets/FlipsideCreatorTools/Examples/Example-Set**.
+> Note: This tutorial assumes you have a set with a prop already setup.
+To use an existing set from the examples, open the scene **Assets/FlipsideCreatorTools/Examples/Example-Set**.

 The first step is to click on your prop in the **Hierarchy** window.
 A prop is any object which has a [[Creator Tools / References / Custom Components / PropElement]] component attached to it.